n-alex-goncalves/TuringMachineLambdaCalculusInterpreter/README.md

 <img src="img/logo.PNG">
 </a>

-This is a web application that hosts an interpreter for and simulates between the lambda calculus and Turing machine.
-The web application can either simulate from the lambda calculus to the multi-tape Turing machine or from the single-tape Turing machine to the weak lambda calculus, using the methods outlined by Dal Lago and Martini in their paper ["The Weak Lambda Calculus as a Reasonable Machine"](https://dl.acm.org/doi/10.1016/j.tcs.2008.01.044).
+This is a web application that provides an interpreter for interpreter and translating between the lambda calculus system and Turing machines.
+The application can translate in both directions, converting from the weak lambda calculus to the multi-tape Turing machine, or from the single-tape Turing machine to the weak lambda calculus.
+The methods used for these translations are based on those outlined by Dal Lago and Martini in their paper ["The Weak Lambda Calculus as a Reasonable Machine"](https://dl.acm.org/doi/10.1016/j.tcs.2008.01.044).

 - Built in **HTML/CSS/JavaScript**
 - User Interface built with **Bootstrap**, **JQuery**, **JQuery Terminal** and **FullPages**